 Under the terms of Newco's amended and restated certificate of incorporation, its Board of Directors will be authorized, subject to limitations prescribed by the DGCL, and by its amended and restated certificate of incorporation, to issue preferred stock in one or more series without further action by the holders of its common stock.
-Newco's Board of Directors will have the discretion, subject to limitations prescribed by the DGCL and by Newco's amended and restated certificate of incorporation, to determine the rights, preferences, privileges and restrictions, including voting rights, dividend rights, conversion rights, redemption privileges and liquidation preferences, of each series of preferred stock.
+Newco's Board of Directors will have the discretion, subject to limitations prescribed by the DGCL and by Newco's amended and restated certificate of incorporation, to determine the designations, powers, rights, preferences, qualifications, limitations and restrictions, including voting rights, dividend rights, dissolution rights, conversion rights, exchange rights and redemption rights, of each series of preferred stock.
 It is not possible to state the actual effect of the issuance of any additional series of preferred stock upon the rights of common stockholders until Newco's Board of Directors determines the specific rights of the holders of that series.
 However, the effects might include, among other things (1) restricting dividends on Newco common stock, (2) diluting the voting power of Newco common stock, (3) impairing the liquidation rights of Newco common stock or (4) delaying or preventing a change in control of Newco without further action by the stockholders.
 Newco expects that there will be no shares of its preferred stock issued and outstanding immediately following the distribution.